dongyg/flashops/README.md

 Environmental variables

 - Use Jinja2 syntax {{variant_name}}.
-Notice if the variable is at the beginning of the content, you need to use single or double quotes, otherwise you will encounter errors when parsing yaml
+Notice you need to enclose the entire string containing the variable in quotes, otherwise you will encounter errors when parsing yaml
 - Variables with all uppercase letters are global public variables
     - CLIPBOARD, System clipboard content
     - Others, First, find the same name variable from the system environment variable.
 If there is no value, a input is required, and only once during the entire flashops session.